bcgov/entity/docs/Way of Working/Sprint Review.md

 ### April 14, 2020 - Sprint (Milestone) 27 - 55 min. total
 ----
 PO´s can speak 2 min. each to the Sprint Goal - what they achieved - and what did not get completed this Sprint.

-#### Assets
-* xxxxxxxxxxxx xxxxxxx - xxxx - ABCDE - x min
-#### Entities
+#### Entities - 5 mins
-* xxxxxxxxxxxxx xxxxxxx - xxxx - ABCDE - x min

 #### Name Request
-* xxxxxxxxxxxxx xxxxxxx - xxxx - ABCDE - x min
+* Step 3 - Create and View Share Class and Series - #2152 - Cameron - 10 min
 #### Relationships
-* xxxxxxxxxxxxx xxxxxxx - xxxx - ABCDE - x min
+* UI Design - Username/Password Policy for Director Search Users - #3266 - Jeremey
+* UI Design - Resend Account Invitation Email to Director Search Account Owner - #3274 - Jeremy

 ----
 ### March 31, 2020 - Sprint (Milestone) 26 - 55 min. total